Skip to main content

 When the minimum age filter is active:

-• Only affects new package resolution - existing packages in bun.lock remain unchanged
+• It only affects new package resolution; existing packages in bun.lock remain unchanged

-• All dependencies (direct and transitive) are filtered to meet the age requirement when being resolved
+• All dependencies (direct and transitive) are filtered to meet the age requirement when resolved

 • When versions are blocked by the age gate, a stability check detects rapid bugfix patterns

-• If multiple versions were published close together just outside your age gate, it extends the filter to skip those potentially unstable versions and selects an older, more mature version
+• If multiple versions were published close together just outside your age gate, Bun extends the filter to skip those potentially unstable versions and selects an older, more mature version

-• Searches up to 7 days after the age gate, however if still finding rapid releases it ignores stability check
+• The check searches up to 7 days past the age gate; if releases are still rapid beyond that, Bun ignores the stability check

 • Exact version requests (like package@1.1.1) still respect the age gate but bypass the stability check

-• Versions without a time field are treated as passing the age check (npm registry should always provide timestamps)
+• Versions without a time field are treated as passing the age check (the npm registry should always provide timestamps)

-For more advanced security scanning, including integration with services & custom filtering, see Package manager > Security Scanner API.
+For more advanced security scanning, including integration with services and custom filtering, see the Security Scanner API.

 Configuration